-This story was first published in July 2019 in Golf Digest Choice, a quarterly journal dedicated to the discussion of golf culture, history, fashion and architecture in Japan.
+This feature was originally published in November 2019 in Golf Digest Choice, a quarterly journal dedicated to the discussion of golf culture, history, fashion and architecture in Japan.

 “Young muslims dream about making enough money to take their parents to Mecca” my friend Reda Channane tells me, “but I dream about taking my parents to visit St Andrews.”

 Reda and I are standing on the second tee of Royal Golf ANFA Mohammedia on the Atlantic coast of Morocco.
 Affectionately know to local golfers as l’Écossais, or ‘The Scottish’, Mohammedia tumbles across a wind-blasted dunescape.
 Today it is a hidden gem.
 But this wasn’t always the case.
 The Scottish was a favourite of the late King Hassan II, who maintained a small palace behind the clubhouse where he hosted visiting Presidents and Prime Ministers, movie stars and business magnates.
 Mohammedia has seen its share of eighteen-hole diplomacy.

 Expats introduced golf to Morocco over 100 years ago” says Reda, “but in the 1960s King Hassan II fell in love with the sport and everything changed.
 Golf became the game of the Moroccan aristocracy.
 The King saw its value for building relations with the leaders of the country that he considered most important to the stability of his nation, the United States.”

 In September 2016 I didn’t know any of this.
 I was embarking on my first project in Africa; excited to experience life in a muslim country.